Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/starter-project/kotlin.md

 # The Starter Project

-To make things easier, a `Starter` project is provided for you.
-It is a simple Android Studio project that contains an application with the following two screens:
+To make things easier, a starter project is provided for you.

 1. Clone this [GitHub project](https://github.com/nexmo-community/client-sdk-android-tutorial-voice-app-to-phone).

 2. Open the project in the `Android Studio`:

-3. Make project
+3. Make project `Build -> Make project`

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/make-project.png